Erebot/Erebot/docs/src/Prerequisites.rst

 ..
 [5] Required to change user/group information upon startup.
     Not available on Windows.
 ..
 [6] This dependency is inherited from Pyrus (which we use to package Erebot).
+..
+[7] Only required to run the test suite.

 PEAR packages